Citroen Offering Benefits Of Up To Rs 30,000 On C3 For A Limited Period | CarDekho.com

 Citroen’s hatchback comes with two engine options: a 1.2-litre petrol unit making 82PS and 115Nm paired with a five-speed manual and a 1.2-litre turbo-petrol engine which makes 110PS and 190Nm paired with a six-speed manual.

-Currently, the carmaker is working on an electric version of the C3, the C3 EV, which might get a 50kWh battery pack and a range of up to 350km.
+Currently, the carmaker is working on an electric version of the C3, the C3 EV, which might get a 50kWh battery pack and up to 350km of range.
 Also, an undisguised test mule of the C3 was spied on recently, which could likely become its new top-spec variant.

+Also Read: Citroen Incorporates New Brand Identity Heading Into The Electric Era

 The Citroen C3 is sold in two broad trims: Live and Feel, priced between Rs 5.88 lakh and Rs 8.15 lakh (ex-showroom Delhi).
 It rivals the likes of Maruti Wagon R, Celerio and Tata Tiago.

 Note: These offers may differ based on your location and the variant chosen.
-We recommend you contact your nearest Citroen dealership to get more details.
+We recommend you contact the Citroen dealership nearest to you to get more details.

 Read More on : C3 on road price